PHPerKael/wan2_lora_trainer/README.md

 * Regular run: If you use regular bat you must to bypass compiler an memory settings, enough for 1.3B models. (attention mode in spda, default parameters already configured for inmediate results)
 ![image](https://github.com/user-attachments/assets/9bd03153-622e-45e9-8bc6-b8697620e8cf)

+**Update version 1.1 (Not released)**:
+* Version 1.1 is comming for training 14B models with LOW VRAM (>= 12GB) and block swap fixes (blocks swaps are not applied correctly in 1.01).
+The version is in testing phase.
+Update soon...

 **Update version 1.02**:
 * Setted up max_train_epochs to 512.